- One University Place

 Shortly after James T. Harris became Widener’s ninth president in 2002, he implemented a strategic planning process involving the entire university community.

-Now eleven years later, after a new mission, vision, and campus master plan were developed by President Harris and the Widener Board of Trustees, Widener has been recognized for making a difference in the communities in which we live, learn, and work.
+Thirteen years later, after a new mission, vision, and campus master plan were developed by President Harris and the Widener Board of Trustees, Widener has been recognized for making a difference in the communities in which we live, learn, and work.

 - Recognized in 2013 by the U.S. Department of Housing and Urban Development (HUD) for civic engagement efforts in the city of Chester.
 Widener is being used as a case study on the positive impact colleges and universities can have in stabilizing and improving the nation's struggling communities.